Theatre of ancient Greece: Theatron

 The theatron was the seating area, built into a hill to create a natural viewing space.
 The first seats in Greek theatres (other than just sitting on the ground) were wooden, but around 499 BC, the practice of inlaying stone blocks into the side of the hill to create permanent, stable seating became more common.
-They were called the prohedria and reserved for priests and a few of the most respected citizens.
+They were called the prohedra and reserved for priests and a few of the most respected citizens.
 The diazoma separated the upper and lower seating areas.

 Skené

 After 465 BC, playwrights began using a backdrop or scenic wall, called the skené (from which the word scene derives), that hung or stood behind the orchestra and also served as an area where actors could change their costumes.
 After 425 BC a stone scene wall, called a paraskenia, became a common supplement to skené.
 The paraskenia was a long wall with projecting sides, which may have had doorways for entrances and exits.
 Just behind the paraskenia was the proskenion ("in front of the scene"), which is similar to the modern day proscenium.
 The upper story was called the episkenion.
 Some theatres also had a raised speaking place on the orchestra called the logeion.
 By the end of the 5th century BC, around the time of the Peloponnesian War, the skené was two stories high.

 The death of a character was always heard behind the skené, for it was considered inappropriate to show a killing in view of the audience.
-Conversely, there are scholarly arguments that death in Greek tragedy was portrayed off stage primarily because of dramatic considerations, and not prudishness or sensitivity of the audience.

-A temple nearby, especially on the right side of the scene, is almost always part of the Greek theatre complex.
+Conversely, there are scholarly arguments that death in Greek tragedy was portrayed off stage primarily because of dramatic considerations, and not prudishness or sensitivity of the audience.A temple nearby, especially on the right side of the scene, is almost always part of the Greek theatre complex.
 This could justify, as a transposition, the recurrence of the pediment with the later solidified stone scene.